JoeMcCleery/budget-react/README.md

 // ./app.js
 import BudgetElement from "./framework/budgetElement.js";

-// Entry point for your app, do whatever you want but must return an Element or string. function App() {
+// Entry point for your app, do whatever you want but must return a BudgetElement or string. function App() {
   return new BudgetElement("h1", { style: "font-size: 5rem;" }, [
     "Hello World",